Sources

 A note on sources: I have relied heavily on Wikipedia (to the extent that I sent the Wikipedia foundation a meaningful financial contribution).
 I have not created a link to every Wikipedia-sourced piece of information, except when I've used meaningful chunks verbatim.
 In writing about a particular book or author, the book itself often provided important background info - I have generally noted this but not formally cited to it.Otherwise, I've created links to other sources.

-In addition to Wikipedia, this website owes much to two books, Paul Brooks' Speaking for Nature and Thomas J. Lyon's This Incomperable Lande: A Book of American Nature Writing.
-Both are described in full in the Catalogue: References.
+In addition to Wikipedia, this website owes much to Brinkley's conservation trilogy, Stephen Fox' Muir biography and survey of the conservation movement, Roderick Nash's Wilderness and the American Mind, Paul Brooks' Speaking for Nature and Thomas J. Lyon's This Incomperable Lande: A Book of American Nature Writing.
+All are described in full in the Catalogue: References except Brinkley's Wilderness Warrior, the first book in the trilogy which focuses on Theodore Roosevelt.
 For ease throughout I cite each by last name and page number only.
 More importantly, I highly recommend either or both to the interested reader.
 [Note my copy of Lyon's book is an uncorrected proof - anything cited herein may have been changed prior to final publication, with pagination the element most likely to be affected.]

 Selected other reference books cited - those which are included in the "collectible" reference section marked with asterisks.